• United Kingdom

 I am currently involved in three UKRI-funded projects, all focussed on examinging on-going disadvantages facing particular groups in society:

-Between 2016-2019, I led an ESRC-funded project which examined issues of identity, citizenship and belonging among Eastern European young people in the UK (see www.migrantyouth.org).
+Between 2016-2019, I led an ESRC-funded project which examined issues of identity, citizenship and belonging among Central and Eastern European young people in the UK (see www.migrantyouth.org).
 I also had a British Academy mid-Career Fellowship, 2016-2018, working on a study on young people's experiences of poverty and stigma.

 I have a PhD in Education from the University of Stirling (2004) and I have been Fellow of the Higher Education Academy since 2010.
-I was also elected member of the Royal Society of Edinburgh Young Academy of Scotland (2014-2019).

 Research Interests